codewing/Media-Player-Controller/README.md

 ## Contributing

-If you found any bugs or added new cool features like using a config file instead of hardcoding the values, feel free to create a pull request.
+If you have found any bugs or want to add new cool features like using a config file instead of hardcoding the values, feel free to create a pull request or open an issue.